 There are two different ways to make it.
 Both methods begin identically.
-At first, take a bag, preferably army duffel one or any bag made of tight material (for example, made of canvas).
-It’s cheap, heavy duty and you can find something like this almost everywhere.
-If you’re so ghetto that you find even this expensive, then you can use construction-style bags.
+At first, take a bag, preferably an army duffel one or any bag made of tight material (for example, made of canvas).
+It’s cheap, heavy duty and you can find something like this almost anywhere.
+If you’re so ghetto that you find even this to be expensive, then you can use construction-style bags.
 Here in Ukraine they cost approximately $2.
-To tell you the truth, my first sandbag was made of couple of such construction-style bags and I wasn’t complaining.
+To tell you the truth, my first sandbag was made of a couple of such construction-style bags and I wasn’t complaining.
 Playing rough is ultimately necessary for survival in our country.
-Ok, the outer bag is ready.
+Ok, the outer bag is now ready.
 So the next step will be buying a couple of huge trash-bags and stuffing them inside of the outer bag.
-This will ensure that you won’t be cleaning your home gym after every session (of course, if you train indoors) and it will cost you couple cents.
-The inner bag is ready too.
+This will ensure that you won’t be cleaning your home gym after every session (that is of course if you train indoors) and it will only cost you a couple cents.
+The inner bag is now ready.

 It may look something like this.

-So we made it to the part, where I’ll explain you the difference between the two ways of making the sandbag.
-First one is the most simple and the least time-consuming.
-Get sand – stuff it inside the bag – lace it up – train!
+So we have now made it to the part where I’ll explain to you the difference between the two ways of making the sandbag.
+The first one is the most simple and the least time-consuming: Get sand – stuff it inside the bag – lace it up – train!
 You can either buy sand, or go to the beach with a shovel and get it for free.
-When you put sand inside the bag, just tie it with a lace or something similar.
-Sandbag is ready.
+When you put sand inside the bag, just tie it closed with a lace or something similar.
+The sandbag is ready.
 Weigh it if you want.
-You can start training.
+You can start training immediately.
 When the sandbag becomes light, add more sand inside.
-Pros of this method: easy, time efficient.
-Cons: sandbag will be non-adjustable, which is not so good if you plan using one sandbag for several exercises.
+Pros of this method: it’s easy and time efficient.
+Cons: the sandbag will be non-adjustable, which is not so good if you plan using one sandbag for several exercises.

-And here’s the second way, which will allow you to make your sandbag adjustable.
+And here’s the second method, which will allow you to make your sandbag adjustable.
 What is the major difference?
 When you get the sand, you should divide it and stuff into smaller bags.
-They could be, for example, small trash-bags or something else of such size.
-After stuffing sand inside just duct-tape them (or scotch-tape them) thickly.
+They could be, for example, small trash-bags or something else of a similar size.
+After stuffing sand inside, just duct-tape them (or scotch-tape them) thickly.
 You don’t want them to tear, right?
 Weigh and mark every small bag.
-For example, I have small bags of such weight (in kilos): 16.5, 14, 12, 13.5, 11, 7, 5 etc.
+For example, I have small bags of the following weights (in kilos): 16.5, 14, 12, 13.5, 11, 7, 5 etc.